pocomane/retro-console-games/README.md

 The King of Fighters EX - Neo Blood
 The King of Fighters EX2 - Howling Blood
-The Legend of Zelda - A Link to the Past               ; best The Legend of Zelda - The Minish Cap
-Wade Hixton's Counter Punch
+The Legend of Zelda - A Link to the Past               ; best The Legend of Zelda - The Minish Cap                   ; good- Wade Hixton's Counter Punch
 Wario Land 4
-WarioWare - Twisted!
+WarioWare - Twisted!                                   ; good-
-WarioWare, Inc. - Mega Microgame$!
-Warioland 4                                            ; good+
+WarioWare, Inc. - Mega Microgame$!                     ; good- Warioland 4                                            ; good+
 Wolfenstein 3D
 Yggdra Unionv                                          ; good- ; 47